cy6erGn0m/vertx3-lang-kotlin/docs/blogpost.md

 }
 ```

-Notice functions `Route` and `GET` that just assembles lambdas for you to get corresponding request handler.
+Notice functions `Route` and `GET`  aasemble lambdas for us to get the corresponding request handler.
 Also it
-does a bit magic to get you code even shorter because `this` will be reassigned to response
+does a bit magic to get the code even shorter because `this` will be reassigned to response.

 What about 404 then?
 Let's add it too:

 ```kotlin